-$^{\rm 6}$ Does not include one-time grants available through a myriad of channels.
+6 Does not include one-time grants available through a myriad of channels.

-Program Jurisdiction: People Serviced Public/private Funding Scheme IF components Choices for Supports in Independent Living (CSIL) Home and Community Care Province wide - this program is available province wide and is accessed through Home and Community Care in the Regional Health Authorities; This program serves residents of British Columbia who are 19 years of age or older with significant physical care needs and a physical disability (British Columbia Ministry of Health, 2018).
-Public - This program is funded by the Ministry of Health and administered by the Regional Health Authorities.
-CSIL provides direct funding to individuals with physical disabilities and individuals with both developmental and physical disabilities.
-The program has two "phases": Phase One: For individuals who are mentally capable of selfmanaging their care.
+Program Jurisdiction: People Serviced Public/private Funding Scheme IF components Province wide - Public - This CSIL provides direct Direct funding - funds are Choices for Supports in Independent Living (CSIL) Home and Community Care this program is available province wide and is accessed through Home and Community Care in the Regional Health Authorities; This program serves residents of British Columbia who are 19 years of age or older with significant physical care needs and a physical disability (British Columbia Ministry of Health, 2018). program is funded by the Ministry of Health and administered by the Regional Health Authorities. funding to individuals with physical disabilities and individuals with both developmental and physical disabilities.
+The program has two "phases": Phase One : For individuals who are mentally capable of self- managing their care.
 Individuals receive funds directly from CSIL and are responsible for the hiring and training of personal attendants.
-Phase Two: For individuals who are not capable of managing their own care.
-Individuals must form a support group (i.e., microboard) to receive funds on behalf of the individual may also have a CSIL representative manage their care.
-Direct funding - funds are sent directly to the individual/support group. → Individualized funding amount - based on the individual's need. → Person centred planning - the plan is designed around the individual's specific home care needs. → Monitoring and review - the plan is monitored and reviewed by the CSIL case manager. → Supports to implement plan - CSIL case manager available to provide information and support the individual and/or support group. → Self-directed support - the individual and/or support group manages home care services.
+Phase Two : For individuals who are not capable of managing their own care.
+Individuals must form a support group (i.e., microboard) to receive funds on behalf of the individual may also have a CSIL representative manage their care. sent directly to the individual/support group. → Individual/support group. → Individual/support group. → Individual/s need. → Person centred planning the plan is designed around the individual's specific home care needs. → Monitoring and review - the plan is monitored and reviewed by the CSIL case manager. → Supports to implement plan - CSIL case manager available to provide information and support the individual and/or support group. → Self-directed support - the individual and/or support group manages home care services.